mo-gr/not-a-blog/about.markdown

 The topics, you are going to read here are wide and diverse but they all have something in common.
 They interest me to such a degree, that I felt the urge to write about them.
 Usually the posts should deal with stuff related to programming.
-Probably mobile development.
+Probably development.
 Sometimes tech in general.
 Or they might have something to do with some of my hobbies, like [photography](http://www.flickr.com/photos/27380123@N03/), cycling, bouldering...
 Whatever.

 Needless to say, all views and opinions expressed in this blog are my own and do not represent in any way, shape or form the views or opinions of my current or any past employer.

-If you don't like, what I write, that's fine.
+If you don't like what I write, that's fine.
 Just go away.
 The internet is full of stuff.
 Find something you like.

 Stay hungry, stay foolish...